westmarktalentgroup/westmark-website/docs/DESIGN_SYSTEM.md

 ---

 *This design system serves as the single source of truth for all visual design decisions on the Westmark Talent Group website.
 All components, layouts, and visual elements should reference these design tokens for consistency.*

+---

+## Recent Updates - 2025-10-18 19:52:00

+### CSS Changes Detected:
+- assets/css/optimized.css

+### Note:
+This section was automatically updated based on recent code changes.
+For detailed specifications, refer to the individual component sections above.

+---

+## Recent Updates - 2025-10-18 19:52:09

+### CSS Changes Detected:
+- assets/css/optimized.css

+### Note:
+This section was automatically updated based on recent code changes.
+For detailed specifications, refer to the individual component sections above.